-Although I strongly suggest that you write out brief answers to these questions, you do not have to turn in written responses.
-You do, however, need to be prepared to speak intelligently about these issues at our next class meeting.
+Although I strongly suggest that you write out brief answers to these questions, you do not have to turn in written responses (unless you miss or are late to class, and must then submit a written reading question review).

+You do need to be prepared to speak intelligently about these issues at our next class meeting.
+You may, during the following class, be randomly selected to present answers to these if selected to do so for a verbal reading question review.